mpab/ultiplan/tracker.md

 - when adding a task, pick up the comment as a parameter
 - installer: detect shell environment and update correct profile (sh, bash, zsh, ...)
 - task schema: refactor named fields to k,v tag model
+- task schema: improve documentation

 ### done: ultiplan
+- 2022-06-06: task schema: tags can now be added as groups
 - 2022-06-04: extract diff from tracker to use as git commit message
 - 2022-06-04: references: implement reference extraction to markdown (url tags)
 - 2022-06-04: improve task entry to support tags